Jack W. Hayford

 Jack Hayford (June 25, 1934 – January 8, 2023) was an American Pentecostal minister, author, songwriter, and broadcaster.
-He is best known for serving as the senior pastor of The Church on the Way (formerly First Foursquare Church of Van Nuys, California) from 1969 to 1999, a congregation that grew into a pioneer of the megachurch movement.
+He is best known for serving as the senior pastor of The Church on the Way (formerly First Foursquare Church of Van Nuys, California) from 1969 to 1999, a congregation that became one of the early megachurches in the United States.
 Hayford also served as the fifth President of the International Church of the Foursquare Gospel from 2004 to 2009.

-A prolific writer of over 600 hymns and choruses, he is widely recognized as the writer and composer of the popular worship song "Majesty" (1978).
-In his later years, he founded The King's University (originally The King's College and Seminary), where he served as Chancellor Emeritus.
+Hayford wrote more than 600 hymns and choruses.
+He wrote and composed the worship song "Majesty" (1978).
+The fourth president of Life Pacific University from 1977 to 1982.
+In his later years, he founded The King's University (originally The King's College and Seminary in Van Nuys, CA), which relocated to TX, where he served as Chancellor.
 His lifetime contributions to ministry and religious broadcasting were recognized with his 2014 induction into the National Religious Broadcasters Hall of Fame.

-Biography

 Early life and education

 Jack Williams Hayford was born on June 25, 1934, in Los Angeles, California, to Anita Dolores (née Farnsworth) (1916-1997) and Jack Hayford (1911-1979), who had married two years earlier on September 28, 1932.
 Hayford was born with a muscular condition in his neck, which improved later.
 His father had served in the military as a young man and worked as a switchman for the Southern Pacific Railroad.
 Hayford's mother, Dolores, was a Bible teacher who spoke at interdenominational women's classes and Women's Aglow Fellowship (now Aglow International).
 Although Hayford's parents did not always attend church, he has credited them with providing him with a Christian upbringing.

 Hayford was raised in Oakland, California, and attended Oakland Technical High School.
 After graduating in 1952, Hayford moved back to Los Angeles to attend Life Pacific University (formerly L.I.F.E.
 Bible College) and received his first bachelor's degree in 1956.
 Nearer to middle age, he would earn a second bachelor's degree, from Azusa Pacific University (APU, graduating 1970).